 - 1. Design accuracy.
-The beam should hold at least the FACTORED live load of 32 kip and should not hold more than 39 kip.
-The beam shall not crack under the service load of 20 kip.
+The beam must carry at least a total factored live load of 32 kip and must not have a total peak applied load of more than 40 kip.
+The beam shall not crack under the total applied service load of 20 kip.
+Total applied load is defined as the sum of the two applied point loads.
 Beams meeting these criteria receive 20 points. - a.
-Beams that do NOT hold 32 kip shall be penalized 2 points for each kip, or part of a kip, less than 32. - b.
-Beams that hold more than 39 kip shall be penalized 1 point for each kip, or part of a kip, greater than 39. - c.
-Beams that crack before 20 kip receive a 5 point penalty. - 2.
-Lowest cost. - 3.
-Lowest weight. - 4.
-Largest measured deflection at maximum total applied load. - 5.
-Most accurate prediction of maximum total applied load the beam can carry, total applied load at first flexural cracking, and midspan deflection at maximum total applied load.
-Total applied load is the sum of the two applied point loads. - 6.
-Report quality.
-Reports MUST contain a discussion of the concrete mixture proportions and the beam structural design.
+Beams which do NOT hold a total applied load of 32 kip shall be penalized 2 points for each kip, or part of a kip, below 32. - b.
+Beams which hold a total applied load of more than 40 kip shall be penalized 1 point for each kip, or part of a kip, above 40. - c.
+Beams which crack before a total applied load of 20 kip receive a 5 point penalty. - d.
+The load/midspan deflection graph must show a peak load either by post-peak softening or by collapse of the beam.
+Stopping the test to avoid the overstrength penalty will result in a score of 0 for this category. - 2.
+Lowest cost (calculation must be provided).